Joshua Kushner Puts Net Worth And Trump Aside For Karlie Kloss And Women’s March

-Joshua Kushner found himself stuck between Donald Trump administration and Women’s March, but now it’s clear which side he has chosen.
-The brother of Jared Kushner, who is married to Ivanka Trump, made an appearance at Women’s March on Washington D.C., showing that he clearly supports the cause that supposes Donald Trump.
+Joshua Kushner found himself stuck between the Donald Trump administration and Women’s March, but now it’s clear which side he has chosen.
+The brother of Jared Kushner, who is married to Ivanka Trump, made an appearance at the Women’s March on Washington D.C., showing that he clearly supports the cause that supposes Donald Trump.
 He must have made his girlfriend Karlie Kloss very proud!

 The 31-year-old businessman comes from a family of large money and prestige in the world of commerce.
 He is famous for founding Oscar Healthcare, which will take a hit when Trump puts into action repealing Obamacare.

-The fact that his older brother Jared Kushner holds such esteem in the eyes of the president-elect means that the situation will get tricky for the businessman.
+The fact that his older brother Jared Kushner holds such esteem in the eyes of the President-elect means that the situation will get tricky for the businessman.
 According to the New York Times, Joshua has assured his investors that his brother’s connection to Donald Trump will not have an effect on how he conducts his business, but that also has been called into question.

 To put his investors, his girlfriend Karlie Kloss and perhaps his morals in peace, Joshua Kushner attended Women’s March this past January, showing his support for the cause that is rising up against Donald Trump.